 The Jazz Centre (UK) is located on the lower floor of the Beecroft Art Gallery in Southend-on-Sea’s Victoria Avenue.
 It includes a walk-through history of jazz feature, a heritage museum, a performance space, research facilities, a media room, a cinema/lecture theatre and a retail outlet for jazz books and records.
 The Jazz Centre (UK) is fully wheelchair accessible.

 The project is supported by Southend Borough Council and Sir David Amess MP, and its patrons include Dame Cleo Laine, Sir Michael Parkinson, Sir Van Morrison, Paul Jones, Jools Holland, Charlie Watts, Dan Morgenstern, Simon Spillett, Susan Da Costa and Alan Barnes.
 The National Lottery Heritage fund awarded the Centre grants in 2017 and 2019 and it continues to attract support from public and corporate donations.

-TO PROMOTE, PRESERVE AND CELEBRATE THE CULTURE OF JAZZ IN ALL ITS FORMS
+TO PRESERVE, PROMOTE AND CELEBRATE THE ART OF JAZZ IN ALL ITS FORMS.

 TO PROMOTE JAZZ